herrkaefer/AccelerateWatch/README.md

 # Known issues

-- Setting any LLVM optimization level rather than `None [-O0]` would probably cause incorrect behavior of DSBuffer.
+- Setting any LLVM (v8) optimization level rather than `None [-O0]` would probably cause unexpected behavior of DSBuffer.

 # How to contribute